-NYSTRS Board members serve without compensation and represent various constituents, including active and retired members, school administrators and school boards.
-They are responsible as fiduciaries to protect the long-term value of the System's investment portfolio, providing benefit security for its more than 427,000 active and retired members.
+NYSTRS Board members serve without compensation and represent various constituents, including school administrators and school boards.
+They are responsible as fiduciaries to protect the long-term value of the System's investment portfolio, providing benefit security for its more than 428,000 active and retired members.

 In addition to the election, several informational breakout sessions were held, as well as a question-and-answer period with the NYSTRS Board and staff.
 Following are the presentations given at the meeting: